i-am-bee/beekeeper/README.md

 ```

 > [!WARNING]
-> If you use **Ollama**, make sure your model supports tool calling.
-Smaller models may cause frequent incorrect tool calls from the supervisor agent.
-For stable performance, we recommend using a large model like `qwq:32b`.
+> When using **Ollama**, ensure your model supports tool calling.
+Smaller models may lead to frequent incorrect tool calls.
+For stability, use a larger model like `qwq:32b`.

 ## Quick start